 • Symbolic analysis extremely limited, hard to do proper math.

 • Slow in executing complex code.

-• It is rather different in approach from the other programming languages that makes it hard to learn and learning curve is deeper.
+• It is rather different in approach from the other programming languages that make it hard to learn and the learning curve is deeper.

 • When errors are made, they are difficult to spot.